 inkbox is a brand new technology, and with every new technology comes new possibilities and limitations.
-This guide's aim is to help you, the artist, understand these limitations so you can [CREATE] the perfect inkbox.
+This guide's aim is to help you understand these limitations so you can [CREATE] the perfect inkbox.

 First, have a look at the images below.
-These are some of inkbox's most popular designs from Summer 16'.
+These are some of inkbox's most popular designs from 2016.

 You'll notice three things:

 1. They're all black

 2. They're all stencils

 Because that's the way the science works.
 The color doesn't come from an ink we put on top of your skin but rather a chemical reaction we trigger after sinking the formula into your skin.

 Because of how they're applied.
 Once again, this stems from the concept of sinking the formula into the skin rather than placing it on top.
 To do so requires an adhesive barrier between parts of the design, so that the formula doesn't seep - it's how we get crisp edges.
 Stenciling both helps provide structure to the adhesive materials while laser-cutting and makes the backing layer of the tattoos easier to peel.
 Read more about stencils here.